venkatamamidibathula/CKA/README.md

 Static pods are used whenver there is no kube api server or master.

-The path where the pod definition files need to be kept are below
+The path where the pod definition files need to be kept is shown below.

 **Path** = **/etc/kubernetes/manifests**